Data Modelling in Practice

 Also, you’ll need the contribution of an experienced data consultant to provision your model correctly with entities and attributes.

-The objective of this shared activity is a schema that you’re confident in as a representation your data that can be passed as the basis of a specification to your chosen developer.
+The objective of this shared activity is a schema that you’re confident in as a representation of your data, which can be passed to your chosen developer as the basis of a specification.

 Physical Data Modelling